spruceid/spruceid.dev/docs/didkit-examples/core-functions-with-aleo.md

 ## Introduction

-DIDKit also supports the use of Aleo accounts as verifiable credentials.
+DIDKit also supports the issuance and verification of Verifiable Credentials using Aleo accounts.

 This is an example shell script using all the core functions of DIDKit-CLI: key generation, credential/presentation issuance and verification.